anrichp/Dissertation/Project Outline/Project Outline Notes.md

 #### Potential Research Questions

-* What are the key drivers of UK consumer trust in robo-advisors?
+- What are the key drivers of UK consumer trust in robo-advisors?
-* How do these drivers vary between demographic groups?
+- How do these drivers vary between demographic groups?

 ### Evaluating the topic ideas

 Turn this into excel and score these.

-* Originality - is it unique enough for your program?
+- Originality - is it unique enough for your program?
-* Importance - is it worth researching/answering?
+- Importance - is it worth researching/answering?
-* Literature base - is there enough literature to build on?
+- Literature base - is there enough literature to build on?
-* Data access - can you get access to the data you need?
+- Data access - can you get access to the data you need?
-* Resources - will you have access to required resources?
+- Resources - will you have access to required resources?
-* Data collection - are you able (and willing) to collect data?
+- Data collection - are you able (and willing) to collect data?
-* Analysis - will you be able to analyse the data correctly?
+- Analysis - will you be able to analyse the data correctly?
-* Personal attraction - overall, how attracted are you?
+- Personal attraction - overall, how attracted are you?

 #### Elevator pitch

 All answers must be no more than one or two sentences.

-* Come up with a pitch on each of your top three topics.
+- Come up with a pitch on each of your top three topics.
-* WHAT - explain the big picture of your research.
+- WHAT - explain the big picture of your research.
-* WHY IT'S ORIGINAL - explain how your topic is unique.
+- WHY IT'S ORIGINAL - explain how your topic is unique.
-* WHY IT'S IMPORTANT - explain why this is valuable.
+- WHY IT'S IMPORTANT - explain why this is valuable.
-* HOW - explain how you will undertake the research.
+- HOW - explain how you will undertake the research.
 (Quantitative or Qualitative)

+---

+## Hunting for my topic

+### Belchior, R. et al. (2021) ‘A Survey on Blockchain Interoperability: Past, Present, and Future Trends’, ACM Computing Surveys, 54(8), p.
+168:1-168:41. doi:10.1145/3471140.